Wild Adventures After Nevada Wild Fest - The Oddysey Continues

 And, in further keeping with his character, John was a no nonsense fellow.
 I had barely said hello before John was on his back, under my van looking things over.
 "Holy #$%," came his voice from under the van.
 "Yep, this tranny is &*^%# burned all to %&$#.
 Ain't no repairing this @$#%.
 You're gonna need a @#$% new transmission for this @#$%."
 Next thing I heard was John on his cell phone, still while under my van.
 He obviously was talking to a parts supplier, asking if they had that specific transmission available and what it would cost.
 Then he crawled back out from under the van and laid out my situation.
 Less than ten minutes after first laying eyes on the guy, John had a general estimate of how much the replacement transmission would cost, how long it would take to get it (the part had to be shipped up from Los Angeles) and how long it would take to install it.

 I told John I needed to secure funds before I could give him the go-ahead to get started on the repairs.
 Next thing he said was, "Okay, let's go get your #$%@ trailer."
 He was very generously offering to use his own pick-up to pull my trailer into town so it could be parked on his lot while the van was being repaired.
 He has one of those big GMC pick-ups with the extended cab and four passenger doors.
 The front passenger seat was occupied by John's one employee, a fellow named Ray, who was another small town stereotype like John.
-I opened a rear passenger door and found the seat and floor to be covered with several layers of tools and various auto parts.
+I opened the rear passenger door and found the seat and floor to be covered with several layers of grease covered tools and auto parts.
+Some items appeared to have been there since before the new millennium.
+John never said anything like, "Parden the mess.
+Been meanin' to clean up the truck."
+Of course not.
+We're all men here.
+We don't apologize for piles of dirty tools and auto parts.
 I cleared a space to sit and climbed in.

 By the time I got into the hotel room it was early evening.
 All I'd had for nourishment all day was two cups of cocoa that morning.
 I walked to a Subway near the hotel to get dinner, then back to the hotel to eat and finally relax a bit.